polterguy/phosphorusfive/plugins/p5.web/README.md

 Above we see an example of adding typed objects into the session, which of course is no problem.

 Like with *[set]* though, you can only have _one_ source.
-This means that if you have complex hierarchies of nodes, you have to make sure you have one "root node".
-This is because you're setting "one item" in your session.
-If you wish to put "arrays" into your session, you'll have to have them as children of a single "root node".
+This means that if you have complex hierarchies of nodes, you have to make sure you have one root node.
+This is because you're setting _one item_ in your session.
+If you wish to put arrays into your session, you'll have to have them as children of a single root node.
 The following code will raise an exception ...

 ```
 // Throws an exception!!